pkp/ojs-user-guide/en/users-and-roles.md

 ## <a name="roles"></a> Roles

-User roles govern who can access what in the editorial worfklow.
+User roles govern who can access what in the editorial workflow.

 A flexible user role system is provided so that you can tailor the roles to your needs.
 On the Roles tab, you'll see a list of default roles created by the system.